October 24, 2016 – New York, NY

 Upon moving back to NYC, I received a call from Paul.
 He mentioned he saw the ad and asked if we could meet.
 I said, sure!

-( again with the hand gesture, nod and shoulder shrug) He said, “Ok, then I’ll get the model!”
+He walked in, fabulous looking guy, he told me he was also an artist and illustrator.
+He showed me his work and I was blown away.
+He asked me “Do you want to be a fashion and beauty photographer or a fine art photographer?”
+I said “ I don’t know” ( again with the hand gesture, nod and shoulder shrug) He said, “Ok, then I’ll get the model!”
 And we started.
 (This is a great story, but what’s even more entertaining is to have watched Paul watch her tell it . . .
 You could see the look of happy nostalgia on his face . . .
 And of course the visceral restraint at wanting to jump in and add to it . . .
 But he’ll get his turn!)

 Paul: For me, like I said, I worked for 11 years doing visual merchandising.
 I started at Macy’s, working on mannequins, painting makeup on the faces and dressing them, in the high designer area called Little Shops at the time.
 Then I went to Bloomingdale’s (ahhh….love that store…always and forever…) and did mannequins there for a few years.
 Then, I arrived at Bergdord Goodman to do the Christmas windows